damirlj/modern_cpp_tutorials/README.md

 These are some collection of working concepts that served me as teaching platform - for exploring the new features introduced by the latest C++ standards.
-Some of them were starting point in implementation of various utility classes and libraries in real projects, across different platforms (like socket library, logging mechanism, benchmarking, etc.)
+Some of them were starting point in implementation of various utility classes and libraries in real projects, across different platforms (like socket library, logging mechanism, benchmarking, etc.).
-I’ve also used them to introduce the colleagues, as part of the internal discussions and knowledge transfer, the new approaches in realization of the well know topics, like concurrency and new memory model, the power of callable objects and functional programming, generics and algorithms – template metaprogramming, chrono library, etc.
+I’ve also used them to introduce the colleagues, as part of the internal discussions and knowledge transfer, the new approaches in realization of the well known topics, like concurrency and new memory model, the power of callable objects and functional programming, generic – template (meta)programming, chrono library, etc.

 Please have in mind that using the code in commercial purposes is not allowed.
 Exposing them to the community is the way for getting the valuable feedback.